leafo/lua-mailgun/README.md

 #### `messages, paging = mailgun:get_messages()`

-Gets the first page of stored messages
+Gets the first page of stored messages (this uses the events API).
+The paging object includes the urls for fetching subsequent pages.

 #### `unsubscribes, paging = mailgun:get_unsubscribes(opts={})`